lsamano/Moon-Harvest-CLI-Game/NOTES.md

-### PRODUCTION LOG
+## PRODUCTION LOG

-#Dec 27, 2018
+### Dec 27, 2018
 - Added "seasons" column to seed_bags table.
 - Added Fall crops to database.
+That is:
-  - Carrot, sweet potato, spinach, eggplant, bell pepper.
+  - Carrot, sweet potato, spinach, eggplant, bell pepper
 - Added counting method to count duplicate seed bags and print them neatly to the screen on the inventory page and planting screen (in Field).
+- User can buy single bags from the Market from a list of seed bags.
+- Renamed Status to Inventory, added functionality to Inventory.
+  - Inventory shows unplanted crops only.
+- Field shows list of planted crops only.
+  - Also shows watered status with colored text for ease of reading.
+- User can water crops in the field that are unwatered.

 - Still need to:
+  - Add remaining actions to the Field (plant, harvest, destroy).

-#Dec 26, 2018
+### Dec 26, 2018
 - Planned out crops database, setting, and plot.

-#Dec 23, 2018
+### Dec 23, 2018
 - Created Start Screen Menu (New Game, Load Game, Exit).
   - User can create a farmer or select from existing farmers.
 - Created Main Game Menu (Status, Field, Market, Home, Exit).